thaake408/deep-learning-challenge/README.md

 # deep-learning-challenge
 Module 21

-**Overview of the analysis:** Explain the purpose of this analysis.
+**Overview of the analysis:**
+I've developed a sophisticated tool tailored for the nonprofit foundation Alphabet Soup.
+This tool utilizes cutting-edge machine learning techniques, specifically neural networks, to sift through applicant data and identify those with the highest potential for success if granted funding by Alphabet Soup.
+By analyzing various features within the dataset, I've engineered a binary classifier that accurately predicts the likelihood of an applicant's success.
+Our goal was to achieve a minimum accuracy of 75% with this model.

 Results: Using bulleted lists and images to support your answers, address the following questions: